agerard57/JS-movie-twist/README.md

 The navbar changes drastically when connected.
 It will display the username, the weather (with a picture and with degrees °C) and the logout button.
-It will also display a "Add movie button" if the user is an admin.
+It will also display a "Add movie" button if the user is an admin.

 > Note that the weather will be that of the user's city on sign up.
 > If the user's city isn't found, the website will ask the user's location.